 The Meridian Medical Centre is located on the 3rd level of the Meridian Mall, at 267 George St, in the heart of Dunedin’s Central Business District.
-See the attached map.
 Access to the Medical Centre is easy – with bus stops on George St outside the Meridian Mall or you can park in the Meridian Mall carpark – and walk the 30-60 metres into the Medical Centre.
-And, as a patient with the Medical Centre, you get two hours of free parking.
 If you come by taxi, the taxi driver will drop you off in the carpark – only 30 metres from the Medical Centre.
-If you need to visit a pharmacy to collect a prescription after your visit to the Medical Centre, there are three pharmacies in the Meridian Mall/Golden Centre or close by in George St. We can fax through your prescription to these or any other pharmacy in Dunedin.
+If you need to visit a pharmacy to collect a prescription after your visit to the Medical Centre, there are three pharmacies in the Meridian Mall/Golden Centre or close by in George St. We can email through your prescription to these or any other pharmacy in Dunedin.
 See contact page for full details

 The Medical Centre is open from 8:30am to 5.00pm from Monday to Friday.
 After-hours medical care is available from the Dunedin Urgent Doctors and Accident Centre (DUDAC - located at 18 Filleul St, Dunedin) from 6pm to 10pm on weekdays and all day on weekends and public holidays.
 Phone calls to the Medical Centre after-hours are automatically transferred through to DUDAC.

 You are welcome to bring one or more support family or friends or a chaperone when you come to see the Doctor or Nurse.
 Sometimes, the Doctor may ask the Nurse to sit in during your appointment.